git-eri/smart-lift/README.md

 - The docker container should be up and running.
 Now you can turn on your programmed controllers and access the interface in your browser on port ```8000```.
 You should see the lifts being addded to the interface as the controllers connect to the server.
 - If you reached this step, you may now figure out how to interface with your lift.
 My lift was controlled using a key switch which i just replaced with the box shown above and connected everything up.
 You could also use one controller with at least 3 relais for every lift.

+### Docker Compose
+If you want to use a complete stack with grafana and prometheus for monitoring then just use ```docker compose up --build``` to start the stack.

 ## Development

 ### What you need